Megaloceros: Taxonomic composition

-Other than the type species Megaloceros giganteus, the composition of the genus is contested.'
+Other than the species Megaloceros giganteus, the composition of the genus is contested.'
 While considered to be part of the genus Megaloceros by many authors, M. savini and related taxa (novocarthaginiensis and matritensis) are split into the separate genus Praedama by some scholars.'

 The genus Megaloceros is widely agreed to belong the subfamily Cervinae.
 Megaloceros has often been placed in the tribe Megacerini, alongside other "giant deer" genera like Sinomegaceros and Praemegaceros, though the taxonomy regarding giant deer as whole is uncertain and contested.'
 A close relationship with Sinomegaceros has been supported by mitochondrial DNA, which found that the mitochondrial sequences of M. giganteus are nested within those of Sinomegaceros, suggesting that the two lineages interbred with each other after the initial split between them, with all mitochondrial genomes of Sinomegaceros more closely related to those of M. giganteus than to their closest living relative Dama.

 Relationships of Megaloceros mitochondrial genomes, after Xiao et al. 2023.